retro1996/VistaThemePlasma/README.md

 # VISTATHEMEPLASMA FOR KDE 6

+# THIS PROJECT IS INDEFINITELY ON HOLD DUE TO A LACK OF MOTIVATION TO DO ANY SORT OF WORK ON IT.
+THIS ALSO APPLIES TO EVERY OTHER PROJECT OF MINE

 ## Microsoft® Windows™ is a registered trademark of Microsoft® Corporation.
 This name is used for referential use only, and does not aim to usurp copyrights from Microsoft.
 Microsoft Ⓒ 2025 All rights reserved.
 All resources belong to Microsoft Corporation.

 ## Introduction